davidgeorgehope/launchdarkly/README.md

 # launchdarkly

-Login to launchdarkly and set up the feature flags backend-note and edit-note.
+Login to launchdarkly and set up the feature flags 'backend-note' and 'edit-note'.

 To run this you need at least Java 18